Glossary

 /

 The Afikomen (אֲפִיקוֹמָן) is the broken piece of matzah that is hidden during the Passover Seder and then sought out by the youngest members of the seder table.
-The word Afikomen comes from the Greeek epikomion [ἐπικώμιον], meaning…(more)
+The word Afikomen comes from the Greek epikomion [ἐπικώμιον], meaning…(more)

 /